es-ude/ElasticNodeMiddleware/README.md

 ## Future Work

-As mentioned above the Elastic Node is described in detail in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
+As mentioned above the elastic node is described in detail in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
 By comparing our implemented features with the features of the paper, we detect some features that are not integrated in our basic version yet.
 We list them in the following:
 - Monitoring: We do not have include the monitoring of the current usage yet.